Robust Tests of Model Incompleteness in the Presence of Nuisance Parameters: Monte Carlo Experiments

 which are the sharp identifying restrictions that characterize $\mathfrak q_\theta$ in \eqref{eq:def_qset_theta}.\footnote{Since the example resembles the specification used in their Monte Carlo experiments, we added minimal changes to their replication code posted on the repository of Quantitative Economics to implement their procedure.}

-Figures \ref{fig:power_iid}-\ref{fig:power_LFP} show the rejection frequencies of the score and BCS's moment-based tests.
+Figures \ref{fig:power_iid}-\ref{fig:power_LFP} show the rejection frequencies of the score and moment-based tests.
 The results are similar across the two designs.
-In each design, the score test outperforms the moment-based test in terms of power by a large margin.
-This may be because the score is based on a local approximation to the optimal LR test.
+In each design, the score test outperforms the moment-based test in terms of power by a significant margin.
+This difference in performance may potentially be due to the proposed score test's exploitation of completeness under the null to estimate the nuisance parameter and direct power against $\mathcal V_1$.
+The moment-based test is designed for general subvector inference and does not necessarily exploit the model completeness.\footnote{The procedure by \cite{BCS} tests if the null parameter value is consistent with the model restrictions and deals with nuisance parameters by a profiling method combined with regularization to ensure its uniform validity.} The simulation results suggest that taking advantage of the model structure may provide considerable benefits in terms of power.